 Rankings for other schools and colleges at Anschutz Medical Campus included:

 13th Nurse Midwifery program

 - 24th Pharmacy

-In separate rankings of hospitals released July 2012, affiliate institute National Jewish Health was ranked 1st in respiratory care for the 15th year in a row in conjunction with the University of Colorado Hospital.
+In separate rankings of hospitals released July 2013, affiliate institute National Jewish Health was ranked 2nd in respiratory care in conjunction with the University of Colorado Hospital.

 The two Anschutz Medical Campus hospitals also were highly rated:

 University of Colorado Hospital (out of nearly 5,000 hospitals surveyed):